maglovskiNenad/NGINX/README.md

   <code> suod systemctl restart nginx</code>

+Let’s check if everything works as it should.
+Open our newly created site in web browser.
+Remember that we used :80 port.

 <img src="https://ubuntucommunity.s3.dualstack.us-east-2.amazonaws.com/original/2X/c/c541cea4fdab6269a04523060021728a0965e93e.png">
 If you see this page the moment you ping the IP address of your server in your browser.Congratulations!
 Everything works as it should.
 We have just configured Nginx web server.